duyongquan/LTSLAM/README.md

-# LTSLAM
+# X-SLAM
 ## 1 Introduction

-I hope you can learn slam step by step, you will can learn online  [LTSLAM documents tutorial](https://ltslam-doc.readthedocs.io/en/latest/index.html).
+I hope you can learn slam step by step, you will can learn online  [X-SLAM documents tutorial](https://ltslam-doc.readthedocs.io/en/latest/index.html).
 What you choose today determines your tomorrow's life path.
 Diligence will not make up for your indecision.

 You can learn slam knowledge by [哔哩哔哩 bilibili ](https://space.bilibili.com/478832908).
 This video website has a detailed explanation of the code and the corresponding SLAM technology principle.
 Let's start a happy journey. enjoy....

-XSLAM is an open source C++ demo for learn vision slam and lidar slam.
+X-SLAM is an open source C++ demo for learn vision slam and lidar slam.
 Through open source engineering, we can learn the following knowledge content:

 * <font color='red'> **C++**  </font> [tutorial](https://ltslam-doc.readthedocs.io/en/latest/tutorial/c%2B%2B/c%2B%2B.html)
 * <font color='red'> **CMake** </font> [tutorial](https://ltslam-doc.readthedocs.io/en/latest/tutorial/cmake/cmake.html)